swseverance/core/tutorials/guides/02_react/react.md

 };
 ```

-Go to the `<Stocks />` component, import the function and use it to set the window context.
-Import also the `NO_CHANNEL_VALUE` constant from the `constants.js` file to handle the case when no Channel is available in the window context:
+Go to the `<Stocks />` component, import the function and use it to set the window context:

 ```javascript
 import { getMyWindowContext } from "./glue";